saifulislam88/kubernetes/D.Kubernetes Workload Objects/C.🚀Deployments/README.md

 ## 🚀Deployments

-A Deployment provides declarative updates for Pods and ReplicaSets.
+A Deployment provides declarative updates for `Pods` and `ReplicaSets`.

 You describe a desired state in a Deployment, and the Deployment Controller changes the actual state to the desired state at a controlled rate.
 You can define Deployments to create new ReplicaSets, or to remove existing Deployments and adopt all their resources with new Deployments.